Donate Sponsor

 brown tabby cat looking at the camera with green eyes and long white whiskers

-At the base of each whisker is a sensory organ known as a proprioceptor which can detect any objects the whisker touches as well as vibrations in the air around it.
-Nerve endings at the base of the whisker then send messages to the brain about what the whisker has detected.
+At the base of each whisker is a sensory organ known as a proprioceptor.
+This can detect any objects the whisker touches as well as vibrations in the air around it.
+Nerve endings at the base of the whisker send messages to the brain about what the whisker has detected.

 1. Sensing objects up close.
-Cats are mid-sighted and struggle to focus their vision on objects that are closer than around 30 centimetres (12 inches) in front of them.
-To help them sense objects that are close by, they instead use their whiskers to detect objects and vibrations.
+Cats are mid-sighted.
+They struggle to focus their vision on objects that are closer than around 30 centimetres (12 inches) in front of them.
+To help them sense objects that are close by, they use their whiskers to detect objects and vibrations.
 This helps them to locate and catch prey, as well as avoid obstacles and any approaching danger.

 2. Navigating in the dark.
-Although cats do have good low-light vision, able to see around six times better than humans can in the dark, they also get a bit of help from their whiskers.
-Detecting vibrations in the air helps them to hunt at dawn and dusk when their prey is most active, and also navigate their way around at night without bumping into things.
+Cats have good low-light vision.
+They are able to see around six times better than humans can in the dark.
+But they also get a bit of help from their whiskers.
+Detecting vibrations in the air helps them to hunt at dawn and dusk when their prey is most active.
+It also helps them navigate their way around at night without bumping into things.
 Find out more about cat eyesight.

 3. Judging distance.
-A cat’s whiskers are proportionate to the width of their body and so can act as a measuring tape to help them judge whether a gap is big enought for them to fit through.
-If they stick their head into a gap and feel their whiskers touch the edges, they know it’s probably too narrow for their whole body to squeeze through.
+A cat’s whiskers are proportionate to the width of their body.
+They act as a measuring tape to help them judge whether a gap is big enough for them to fit through.
+If they stick their head into a gap and feel their whiskers touch the edges, they know it’s too narrow for their whole body to squeeze through.

 4. Telling which way is up.
-The proprioceptor sensors on cat whiskers can detect which way gravity is pulling on the whisker and send messages to the brain about the position of the cat’s body and limbs in relation to the ground.
+The proprioceptor sensors on cat whiskers can detect which way gravity is pulling on the whisker.
+They send messages to the brain about the position of the cat’s body and limbs in relation to the ground.
 This is part of the reason why cats are so good at landing on their feet when they fall.

 5. Protection.
 The position of whiskers near the eyes, nose and mouth help to protect these sensitive spots from danger and injury.
 If the whisker touches an object (even something as small as a speck of dust) the cat knows to move or shake their head, or blink their eyes, to keep it away.

 6. Communicating their mood.
-Cats don’t have a lot of facial muscles, so it can be difficult to read their facial expressions to find out how they’re feeling.
-However, one part of their face that can move to indicate their mood is their whiskers.
+Cats don’t have a lot of facial muscles.
+It can be difficult to read their facial expressions to find out how they’re feeling.
+But one part of their face that can move to show their mood is their whiskers.
 If the whiskers are still and relaxed against the face, then the cat is likely feeling calm.
 If the whiskers are pushed forward, then they could be feeling curious or excited.
 If the whiskers are pushed back, then they might be feeling anxious or scared.
 Find out more about cat body language.

 How many whiskers does a cat have?